TurboWarp/docs/docs/development/getting-started.md

 By default TurboWarp generates links like `https://turbowarp.org/editor.html#123`.
 However, by setting the variables `ROOT=/` and `ROUTING_STYLE=wildcard` (in the same way that you set `NODE_ENV=production`), you can get routes like `https://turbowarp.org/123/editor` instead.
 Note that this requires a server that will setup the proper aliases.
 The webpack development server in scratch-gui is setup for this.
 For production you'd want something more like https://github.com/TurboWarp/turbowarp.org.

 ## Linking other packages {#linking}

+Linking packages lets you run use your local versions of packages in your other local packages.
+So you can use your local scratch-vm inside your local scratch-gui.
+That lets you actually see what your scratch-vm changes do in a real GUI.

+We used to recommend using `npm link` to do this.
+Unfortunately, npm is an awful piece of software that gets worse every update.
+This command used to work perfectly, but they broke it because of course.
+It's now better to manually create symlinks yourself in node_modules.
+(We are amazed how they were able to take a perfectly functional command and make it slow and break if you go more than one level deep)

+We need to update this section still to reflect the new recommendations.
+In the mean time `npm link` does somewhat still work if you only need to go one level deep and are okay with waiting a long time for what should be a single system call.

 To develop packages other than scratch-gui, you need to tell npm to use local copies of the package instead of the ones it downloaded from the internet.
 This is called *linking*.
 The pattern is: